6 Things That Helped Me Lose Over 100 Lbs And Keep It Off Over 10 Years

 - High stress levels

 I went back to the Dr. to see if they made a mistake.
 Here’s a dramatic recreation of the conversation.

 Me – “Well, I am not keeping it!”

 My determination was far more than just a “New Year’s Resolution” type determination.
 This was a “Oh my goodness, I have let it go too far!” determination.

-Portion sizes were a big thing for me, I chose to eat correct portion sizes.
-So, I bought a food scale and weighed the protein for my meals and made sure I didn’t overeat or snack between meals.
+Portion sizes were big for me; I had to look at my food intake and portion size to learn portion control.
+I chose to eat the correct portion sizes.
+So, I bought a food scale, weighed the protein for my meals, and ensured I didn’t eat too much, or snack between meals.